Advent 20: Another Elijah

 Elijah: Take 2

-If you aren’t super familiar with the Old Testament, the one thing you need to know about the OT prophets is that they were most definitely outliers.
-These were the guys that didn’t care at all about social norms and cared only about being obedient to God.
+If you aren’t super familiar with the Old Testament, the one thing you need to know about the prophets is that they were most definitely outliers.
+These were the guys who didn’t care at all about social norms and cared only about being obedient to God.
 Sometimes you see them walking around half-naked, sometimes they lay on their side for over a year, and sometimes they build little dirt models of cities.
 One of these kids is doing his own thing.

 Who do you think this verse is describing:

-“He wore a garment of hair, with a belt of leather about his waist.
+“He wore a garment of hair, with a belt of leather about his waist.“

 2 Kings 1:8